phansch/mini_rfc_for_cargo_lint_configuration/README.md

 As with `Cargo.toml` this file would need a new `[lints]` section, too.

 - Pro: users could add their personal lint preferences in their home directory.
-- Con: I would estimate that almost every project would want to make use of a lint configuration file, which means that every project would end up with two different files.
+- Con: I would estimate that almost every project would want to make use of a lint configuration file, which means that every project would end up having to create the additional `.config/cargo` file.
 (Both rubocop and eslint support this)

-#### lints.toml
+#### Lints.toml

-- Pro: most flexible if we want our own inheritance of files and other features
-- Con: Yet another config file in the roots of repositories
-- Con: We may also want to handle rustfmt via this file where the name would not make as much sense
+A third option would be a completely separate file.
+Maybe called `Lints.toml`.
+This would be the most flexible implementation because we would not have to care about existing code for `Cargo.toml` or `.config/cargo`.

+However, it would also mean that, like with `.config/cargo`, users have to add an additional configuration file to the roots of their repositories.

+Additionally, we may also want to handle `rustfmt` configuration and we would need to find a more general name.
+See the next section on other tool configuration.

+TODO: Summarize the different config files and come to a conclusion

 ## Alternatives

 * Is there a more general solution?
 How does this relate to other tool configurations such as rustfmt.toml?
 -> Also see Clippy.toml